my-realm/oc/doc/ah.md

 However, it just so happens that anything that may seem abstract and generic to one person, may seem rather tangible and specific to another.
 The specificity of any word, phrase, or a sentence, in terms of its meaning and usage, is naturally dependent on cultural and ecological factors prevalent during a conversation between a group of people.
 Furthermore, via published materials, "a conversation" can span a vast diaspora of people over the globe, across decades or even centuries of years in time.

 As such, describing the extent to which a concept or an idea is tangible or not, is in itself, a chore that requires abstract thinking and analytical aptitude.
-To simplify that chore, one can use:
+So to simplify that chore, one can use:

 - a self-centric perspective where a person describes things that are tangible and understandable to themselves;